liquity/dev/README.md

 This is similar in spirit to the simpler [Scalable Reward Distribution on the Ethereum Network by Bogdan Batog et al](http://batog.info/papers/scalable-reward-distribution.pdf), however, the mathematics is more involved as we handle a compounding, decreasing stake, and a corresponding ETH reward.

-## LQTY Issuance to Stability Depositors
+## LQTY Issuance to Stability Providers

 Stability Pool depositors earn LQTY tokens continuously over time, in proportion to the size of their deposit.
 This is known as “Community Issuance”, and is handled by `CommunityIssuance.sol`.